verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

-A Verrazzano application can contain any number of Coherence component workloads, where each workload is a standalone Coherence cluster, independent from any other Coherence cluster in the application.
+A Verrazzano application can contain any number of Coherence component workloads, where each workload is a standalone Coherence cluster, independent from other Coherence clusters in the application.

 Verrazzano uses the standard Coherence operator to provision and manage clusters, as documented at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
 The Coherence operator uses a CRD, coherence.oracle.com (Coherence resource), to represent a Coherence cluster.
-When a Verrazzano application with Coherence is provisioned, Verrazzano will configure the default logging and metrics for the Coherence cluster.
-Logs will be sent to Elasticsearch and metrics to Prometheus.
+When a Verrazzano application with Coherence is provisioned, Verrazzano configures the default logging and metrics for the Coherence cluster.
+Logs are sent to Elasticsearch and metrics to Prometheus.
 You can view this telemetry data using the Kibana and Grafana consoles.

 ## OAM component